GoogleCloudPlatform/notebooks-extended-uis/README.md

 - If you user `gcs` as a `deployment_target`, make sure to add `https://storage.googleapis.com` as a Javascript origin.
 - If you user `gcs_static` as a `deployment_target`, make sure to add the `console_url` value as a Javascript origin.

-Once you have created the web client ID, go to the console and copy the values to populate `client_id` in your `.tfvars` file.
+Once you have created the web client ID, go to the console and copy the values to populate `client_id` in your `terraform.tfvars` file.

 ## Deployment with Terraform